cloudfoundry/korifi/README.md

 Some tests run a real Kubernetes API/etcd via the [`envtest`](https://book.kubebuilder.io/reference/envtest.html) package.
 These tests rely on the CRDs from [cf-k8s-controllers](https://github.com/cloudfoundry/cf-k8s-controllers) which we have vendored in.
 To update these CRDs you'll need to install [vendir](https://carvel.dev/vendir/) and run `vendir sync` in the `repositories/fixtures` directory.

-### Editing Local Configuration
-To specify a custom configuration file, set the `CONFIG` environment variable to its path when running the web server.
-Refer to the [default config](config/cf_k8s_api_config.yaml) for the config file structure and options.

-*See the comments in the default config file to see which fields must be set manually and what other manual setup is required.*

 ## Regenerate kubernetes resources after making changes
 To regenerate the kubernetes resources under `./config`, run `make manifests` from the root of the project.

 ## Generate reference yaml

 ```
 make build-reference
 ```

-## Deploying the app to your cluster

-**Note** Supports ingress with only GKE

-### Using make
-You can deploy the app to your cluster by running `make deploy` from the project root.

-### Using Kubectl
-You can deploy the app to your cluster by running `kubectl apply -f reference/cf-k8s-api.yaml` from the project root.